armory/docs/content/en/borealis/quick-start/borealis-cli-get-started.md

 ## Advanced use cases

 You can integrate Borealis with your existing tools, such as Jenkins or GitHub Actions, to automate your deployment process with Borealis.
 To get started, create [service accounts]({{< ref "borealis-automate" >}}).

+## Troubleshooting

+### Developer cannot be verified error when trying to run AVM

+Depending on your operating system settings, you may need to allow apps from an unidentified developer in order to use AVM.
+For macOS, go to **System Preferences > Security & Privacy > General** and click **Allow Anyway**.
+For more information, see the macOS documentation about [how to open a Mac app from an unidentified developer](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac).

+### `bad CPU type in executable` error

+This issue occurs if the AVM version you downloaded does not match your CPU architecture.
+For example, if you try to run an `arm64` build on a system that is not ARM based.
+Verify that you downloaded the correct AVM version for your system.